Trametinib in Patients With Advanced Neurofibromatosis Type 1 (NF1)-Mutant Non-small Cell Lung Cancer

 Phase II Trial to Evaluate Trametinib in Patients With Advanced NF1-mutant Non-small Cell Lung Cancer

 This is a phase II, single-arm, open-label, multicenter clinical trial evaluating the efficacy and safety of trametinib monotherapy in patients with advanced non-squamous NSCLC whose tumors non-synonymous NF1 mutations and are KRAS wildtype.
-Eligible patients must have documented disease progression either during or after treatment with platinum doublet chemotherapy or most recent therapy and may not have received prior treatment with a MEK inhibitor.
+Eligible patients must have documented disease progression either during or after treatment with most recent therapy and may not have received prior treatment with a MEK inhibitor.
 Patients with activating alterations in EGFR, ALK, and ROS-1 must also have received appropriate TKI treatment.
 Patients who meet eligibility criteria will receive trametinib monotherapy and followed for the primary endpoint of objective response rate and additional secondary endpoints.
 A total of 27 patients will be enrolled into the study, with the goals of obtaining 24 evaluable patients.
 Patients may continue treatment until disease progression or up to 24 months from the time of study entry or until the study is closed.
 All patients will be followed for 12 months.

 You can join if…

 Open to people ages 18 years and up

 - Histologically or cytologically confirmed metastatic or unresectable locally advanced, non-squamous, NSCLC.

 - Documented non-synonymous somatic mutation in NF1 in any tumor specimen or cell-free DNA assay by Clinical Laboratory Improvement Amendments (CLIA)-approved laboratory.